AmirRoshaniMoghaddam/bank_marketing/README.md

 The original dataset includes around 52,000 instances (collected in a five-year period from 2008 to 2013), and a wide set of features (150 features).
 Moro, Cortez and Rita (2014) mention that they used a semi-automatic feature selection to reduce the number of features to 22.
 However, in this project I used the most complete version of the publicly available version of the dataset that includes 41,188 instances and 20 features.

 The response variable is a binary variable measuring whether the client subscribed to the bank or not.
-The set of features available in the dataset is:
+The set of features available in the dataset is (taken from the dataset website):

 <br>1 - age
 <br>2 - job